germanoeich/Latios-Framework-Add-Ons/~Contributors Documentation~/Creating a new add-on.md

 Your add-on folder should exclusively be composed of C\# files, assembly definitions and references, and anything else that ties into the compilation.
-Assets such as prefabs, Scriptable Objects, mesh, materials, or shaders should not be included.
+Assets such as prefabs, Scriptable Objects, meshes, materials, or shaders should not be included.
 If you need these, it is best to create a sample or an editor tool to inject them into a user’s project.
 If you create a sample, please modify the repository root’s package.json to include it.